deepanman/pulp-fiction/scrum/challenges.md

 But sometimes it turns out as a mundane stuff.

 > Opinions expressed are solely my own and do not express the views or opinions of my employer.
-> It's a collective work done with my team.
+> It's a collective work.